nullkitsune/nullkitsune/README.md

 ## About Me

-- Self-taught cybersecurity professional based in Bangladesh, specializing in web application security,
+- Self-taught developer & cybersecurity professional based in Bangladesh, specializing in web application security, developing and Reverse engineering.